 It is planned to invest up to $50 million in the project to be paid off in 4-5 years, provided the plants work continuously during this period and the minimum total capacity of production facilities amounts to 5 thousand tons of continuous basalt fiber per year.

-The General Director of Basalt Projects Inc., Maxim Chernykh, says:
+The Managing Director of Basalt Projects Group, Maxim Chernykh, says:

 Basalt composite rebar and mesh are the most widely used products made of basalt fiber.
 Yet, there is a number of basalt composites that have shown to be effective in the shipbuilding, aerospace and automotive industries, heat and sound insulation, due to excellent adhesive and anti-corrosion properties and strength.